ibm-cloud-docs/rise-with-sap-on-powervs/surround/solution-guides-by-platform.md

 ## IBM Cloud Power Virtual Server
 {: #surround-workloads-by-platform-powervs}

+IBM Power Virtual Server offers a powerful and flexible cloud platform with built in security, reliability, availability and performance, allowing clients to meet their requirements for a variety of complex and highly regulated workloads.

+With the latest update to IBM Cloud Security and Compliance Center (SCC) Workload Protection, Power servers on IBM Cloud and on-premises are now supported for compliance posture management, bringing a new layer of security to your critical workloads running on PowerVS.
+This new capability ensures that critical enterprise applications and workloads like SAP, Oracle, and DB2, can be protected and monitored more efficiently with a comprehensive security and compliance solution.

+SCC Workload Protection now provides compliance posture management capabilities for critical workloads on PowerVS, including AIX and Enterprise Linux on Power.
+With compliance posture management, these capabilities are designed to provide unified monitoring of your workloads’ posture to help access and manage compliance against regulatory and industry standards, such as CIS Benchmarks, in addition to advanced workload protection capabilities with vulnerability scanning and real-time threat detection for Linux on Power.
+See [Easily secure your IBM Cloud PowerVS Workloads with IBM Cloud Security and Compliance Center Workload Protection](https://www.ibm.com/new/announcements/easily-secure-your-ibm-cloud-powervs-workloads){: external}.

+When a PowerVS workspace is created, automatically a SCC Workload Protection instance is created with cloud security posture management (CSPM) for IBM Cloud enabled enabled by default.
+See [About IBM Cloud Security Posture Management (CSPM)](docs/workload-protection?topic=workload-protection-about)

 The following reference architectures are documented for non-RISE SAP on IBM Power Virtual Server: